Gabriel Sara

+Personal life

+Sara is married to Maria Clara Montemór.
+The couple has one child, a daughter named Nala, who was born in England on August 30, 2024.

+He is a fan of anime, and has described One Piece as his favorite TV show.

+Besides his native Portuguese, Sara also speaks English.

 Club career

 São Paulo

 Sara made his debut for São Paulo on 3 December 2017, in a 1–1 draw with Bahia, for the Brazilian Championship.

-The midfielder leaves São Paulo where he made 114 games and 17 goals with the tricolor shirt.
+Sara departed São Paulo in 2022.
+He played 120 matches and scored 17 goals during his time at the club.

-Norwich
+Norwich City

 On 15 July 2022, EFL Championship club Norwich City agreed a £6 million transfer fee plus add-ons with São Paulo for Sara, with the player committing to a contract until 2026.
-Sara made his debut for Norwich on 6th August 2022, coming on as a substitute for the injured Max Aarons in a 1–1 draw with Wigan Athletic.
+Sara made his debut for Norwich on 6 August 2022, coming on as a substitute for the injured Max Aarons in a 1–1 draw with Wigan Athletic.
 Sara scored his first goal for Norwich in a 3–2 loss to Preston North End, and scored again three weeks later in a 3–1 win against Stoke City at Carrow Road.

 Sara would score again in Norwich's 3–1 win over Hull City on 14 February 2023, before netting in back-to-back games in the Canaries' 2–0 win over Cardiff City, and scoring the winner in a 3–2 victory away to play-off chasing Millwall.
+He won the barry butler memorial trophy for NCFCs player of the season in 2023.

+A goal and two assists across the first month of the 2023–24 season saw Sara named EFL Championship Player of the Month award for August.
+Later in the season, Sara proved a crucial part of Norwich city's bid for a play off spot, scoring a vital goal against Preston late on.
+In April 2024 at the EFL Awards, Sara was named in the EFL Championship Team of the Season.

+Galatasaray

+On 4 August 2024, it was announced that Sara had signed a five-year contract with Turkish club Galatasaray.
+He announced that he will wear jersey number 20.

+2024–25

+On 21 September 2024, he scored the third goal in a 1–3 away win over Fenerbahçe in The Intercontinental Derby.